vechain/grant-program/applications/playya_solutions.md

-# Playya Solutions Application for VeChain General Grant
+# Playya Platform Application for VeChain General Grant

 ## Project Overview

-- Project: **Playya Solutions**, the strategic toolset for animation & gaming studios collaborating and trading digital assets.
+- Project: **Playya Platform**, the partner for animation & gaming studios bridging the gap to Web3 and NFTs with no code solutions
 - Team Name: Playya
 - Payment Address: